aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

 * Note 1: An import will overwrite existing questions with the same Question ID.

-* Note 2: Two questions reference the lambda function.
+* Note 2: Two questions reference lambda functions.
 You need to update the ARN of these functions after importing the sample file with the ARN of the function you have created in step 7.
 The question ids to update are sun.8 and sun.2.